13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 peanut butter jar

 Peanut butter is approximately 50% fat by weight.
-Fat doesn’t dry out so, if you try to dehydrate peanut butter, the fats will start to oxidize and go rancid.
+Fat doesn’t dry out, so if you try dehydrating peanut butter, the fats will oxidize and go rancid.

 Hack: